Paulnolan90/p1-scoutinggroup/README.md

 - See a full list of age groups within the troop.
 - Find information about what those groups do.
 - Find the location of the scout den.
-- submit a form for with their details.
+- submit a form with their details.